50th year celebration

 XXIII.
 Wilsede-Meeting

-Local Organizung committee and Scientific Contact
+Local Organising committee and Scientific Contact

 Prof. Dr rer. nat Boris Fehse